Refreshing your association’s identity to thrive online.

 The Canadian Statistical Sciences Institute (CANSSI) works with universities across Canada to further the practice of statistical sciences.
 We developed a refreshed digital identity and a custom web solution with a striking colour palette and contemporary design elements to create an engaging experience.

 The Canadian Association of Snowboard Instructors (CASI) is a non-profit organization with members based all across Canada.
-While leaving their existing logo in-tact, we updated CASI’s digital identity with big, bold typography, contemporary gradients and textures and dynamic UI elements to create an energized look that connects to snowboard culture and appeals to their members.
+While leaving their existing logo intact, we updated CASI’s digital identity with big, bold typography, contemporary gradients and textures and dynamic UI elements to create an energized look that connects to snowboard culture and appeals to their members.

-Sometimes a rebrand does make sense.
+Sometimes, a rebrand does make sense.

 Signs your identity needs a digital update.

-Not sure whether you’re ready to revise?
+Are you ready to revise?
 Here are five telltale signs that your identity is not fit for digital and needs a refresh:

 1. Your identity and/or website has not been updated in 4+ years.